DavidJeff123/README/README.md

 ## 🧭 **Professional Summary**

 Versatile educator and trainer with over four years of experience in English and Music instruction, classroom management (up to 30 students), and corporate financial training.
-Skilled in developing cross-cultural curricula and effective administrative systems.
+Skilled in developing cross-cultural materials and effective administrative systems.
 Seeking to apply diverse expertise in a dynamic management or educational role.
 ---

 ## 💼 **Work Experience**